 The word "agentic" only matters if people trust the product to coordinate steps, route tools intelligently, and stay safe around sensitive actions.

 A reusable KB is not just a vector store.
 For most teams it is simply the place where research, files, and previous runs stay searchable later.
+For technical teams, Kendr also exposes managed hosted vector storage behind the Cloud KB API.

 Add